LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

    which you should download and double-click to mount on your desktop.

 #.
 This time, you will see an App for MonoDevelop,
-   which you can drag and drop into the Applications foldeer.
+   which you can drag and drop into the Applications folder.

 Here is how to do a quick sanity check of your Mono setup: